luksi1/docker-foreman/README.md

 ## Description

-**Foreman** is a free open source project used to automate tasks, deploy application, and manage a server's life cycle, either bare-metal, virtual, or in the cloud.
+**Foreman** is a free open source project used to automate tasks, deploy applications, and manage a server's life cycle, either bare-metal, virtual, or in the cloud.

 **Puppet** is a configuration management tool provided by PuppetLabs, allowing system administrators to use "Infrastructure as Code" to define a server's state.

-**PuppetDB** is a backend, providing an easy way to query your infrastructure's operating systems, versions, network cards...
+**PuppetDB** is a backend, providing an easy way to query your infrastructure's operating systems, versions, network cards, and other meta information.

 **R10K** is a Ruby gem that allows you to pull Puppet modules directly into your configuration management stack from a version control system.